rayaman/multi/README.md

-# multi Version: 1.8.5 (System Threaded Execute) Looking into some bugs...
+# multi Version: 1.8.6 (System Threaded Job Queues gets an update!)
+Also On the github you can check out the old versions of this library!
+It stems back from 2012 see rambling for more info...
 **Note: The changes section has information on how to use the new features as they come out.
 Why put the infomation twice on the readme?** Also I added a Testing Branch.
 That Branch will have the latest updates, but those updates may be unstable.
 I like to keep the master as bug free as possible</br>

 # Note SystemThreadedTable's behavior is not stable!
-I am looking into this.
+I have found the cause of the problem and am currently figuring out a solution...
+The next update will probably include the fix!

 In Changes you'll find documentation for(In Order):
 - System Threaded Job Queues